 Here’s how it works.
 In our FLACS surgery suite, Dr. Labor uses the advanced ALLY™ Adaptive Cataract Treatment System, a next generation version of the LENSAR Laser System.
 This allows him to make tiny incisions in the cornea (the clear dome over the iris and pupil) with femtosecond precision.
 These laser incisions are designed to enter the eye for removal of the cataract and to correct astigmatism.
 Dr. Labor can then gently break apart the cataract using the LENSAR’s laser light technology and subsequently implant the intraocular lens of your choice.

-Click here for a step-by-step guide to the benefits of FLACS in treating cataracts using the LENSAR System.
+Click here for a step-by-step guide to the benefits of FLACS in treating cataracts.

 This advanced laser system can lead to quicker recovery times and overall improved outcomes.
-As an early adopter of femtosecond technology for LASIK, Dr. Labor applies that experience and skill to every laser-assisted cataract procedure.
+As an early adopter of femtosecond technology for LASIK as well as refractive cataract surgery, Dr. Labor applies that experience and skill to every laser-assisted cataract procedure.
 This starts with a thorough examination to assure the procedure is the right option for you.
-Contact our Grapevine office at 817-410-2030 to learn more or set up an appointment.
+Contact our Grapevine office at 817-410-2030 to learn more or set up an appointment online.